LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ## Summary

 This article explains the usage of Symbology Conversion service.
 It also provides an example application to demonstrate the usage of Authentication and Symbology convert method.
 The example can convert a symbol or list of symbols to a specified output type.
-EDP API user can use the example application to test the service and apply the codes from the example with another service on the EDP.
+RDP API user can use the example application to test the service and apply the codes from the example with another service on the RDP.

 ## Contributing